On coarse embeddings of amenable groups into hyperbolic graphs: Abstract

 \section{Abstract}

-In this note we prove that if a finitely generated amenable group admits a regular map to $\HH^n\times \R^d$, then it must be virtually nilpotent of degree of growth at most $k+n-1$.
-This is sharp as $\R^{n+d-1}$ coarsely embeds into $\HH^n\times \R^d$.
-We deduce that an amenable group regularly embeds into a hyperbolic group if and only if it is virtually nilpotent, answering a question of Hume and Sisto.
-This generalizes works of Hume and Sisto, and Le Coz and Gournay who proved related statements for solvable groups.
+In this note we prove that if a finitely generated amenable group admits a regular map to $\HH^n\times \R^d$, then it must be virtually nilpotent of degree of growth at most $d+n-1$.
+This is sharp as $\Z^{n+d-1}$ coarsely embeds into $\HH^n\times \R^d$.
+We deduce that an amenable group regularly (or coarsely) embeds into a hyperbolic group if and only if it is virtually nilpotent, answering a question of Hume and Sisto.
+We describe an application to Lorentz geometry due to Charles Frances.